Transport Quasi-Monte Carlo: Practical considerations

+where $F_{\text{beta}}(x;\alpha_s,\beta_s)$ is the CDF of the Beta distribution $\mathrm{Beta}(\alpha_s,\beta_s)$.
+The weight vector $(w_1,\ldots,w_S)$ lies on the probability simplex, with $\sum_{s=1}^S w_s=1$ and $w_s\geq 0$.
 The elementwise transformation first transforms the real line to the unit interval, rearranges the mass on the unit interval, and maps it back to the real line.
-A similar approach is used in \cite{han2016variational}, which employs Gaussian copulas for variational inference.
+A similar approach is used in~\cite{han2016variational}, which employs Gaussian copulas for variational inference.

-Note that $\Psi_w$ meets all the necessary requirements: it is differentiable, monotonically increasing, a bijection on $[0,1]$, and exhibits polynomial growth.
-Moreover, the Bernstein polynomial approximation property ensures that any continuous function on the unit interval can be uniformly approximated by its Bernstein series.
-The parameter $S$ controls the flexibility of this parametrization, enabling $\Psi_w$ to approximate any continuous function when $S$ is sufficiently large.
+Note that $\Psi_w$ meets all the necessary requirements: it is differentiable, monotonically increasing, a bijection on ${(0,1)}$, and exhibits polynomial growth.
+Moreover, the Bernstein polynomial approximation property ensures that any continuous function on the unit interval can be uniformly approximated by its Bernstein series; see e.g.~\cite{lorentz2012bernstein}.
+One can increase the expressiveness of this parametrization by increasing the set of shape parameters.

-To optimize the parameters, we propose using the stochastic quasi-Newton algorithm combined with RQMC proposed in \cite{liu2021quasi}.
+To optimize the parameters, we propose using the stochastic quasi-Newton algorithm combined with RQMC proposed in~\cite{liu2021quasi}.
 It is a limited-memory BFGS algorithm, where the gradient of the objective function is approximated by a batch of RQMC samples.
 However, the objective function~\eqref{equ: opt} in our problem is like those in most black-box variational inference problems, so any stochastic gradient descent algorithm can be applied for optimization.